rmassaroni/nvim-gpush/README.md

 - option to change path of .glinks dir
 - Gp shortcut
 - Branch specification provided by gpush
+- smart nomenclature: commits are named as a file name if only one file was edited

 ## Known Bugs